-Members reviewed the paperwork regarding grass cutting, including the Commercial Services progress report and positive comments from Cllr Bolton who had chaired the review.
-An in-house bid had since won the tender for grass cutting.
-Additional information was sought from the Director about when his stated intention to litter pick prior to grass cuts at problem sites, would actually be implemented and he responded that this would be in time for the first grass cut this year.
+Members considered information relating to the grass cutting review, including the progress report from Commercial Services and the positive comments from Councillor Bolton who had chaired the review.
+They were informed that an in-house bid had since won the tender for grass cutting.
+The Director of Commercial Services was asked when his stated intention to litter pick prior to grass cuts at problem sites would be implemented and he responded that this would be in time for the first grass cut this year.
 Conclusion: Members were very satisfied about progress on this review.